shinyorg/shiny/input/docs/getting-started/boilerplate.md

     c. all delegates will be registered with their corresponding library (ie. services.UseGps<MyGpsDelegate>() )
 4. Xamarin Forms app can be hooked and Init called for you automatically
 5. If you use Xamarin Forms dependency service, Shiny will auto-inject itself and all of the services you register with Shiny into it.  (ie. DependencyService.Get<IJobManager>())
+6. Any classes marked with [Shiny.ShinyServiceAttribute] will be added and available to the container under all interfaces it implements

 ## Shiny also auto-adds popular 3rd party initialization for